The Ballot Process

 The ballot will take place over a three-week period and there will be numerous ways residents can submit their vote (i.e., via text, call, post or online).

-Below is timeline outlining the ballot process (please note the timeline may change):
+Below is a timeline outlining the ballot process (please note the timeline may change):

-- Early September: Landlord offer distributed to all residents
+- Mid October: Landlord offer distributed to all residents

-- Early September – Late September: One-to-one meetings to discuss offers
+- Mid October – Early November: One-to-one meetings to discuss offers

-- Mid-September: Exhibition on the Ballot and Landlord offer
+- Late October: Exhibition on the Ballot and Landlord offer

 Enfield Council want to have the widest participation of residents of the estate in the design process for the new estate.
 Below outlines which residents will receive a ballot paper and will be able to vote for the future of the estate: